SsangYong Rexton: SsangYong Rexton II, first facelift (Y250; 2006–2012)

-Rexton W, second facelift (Y290; 2012- early 2017)
+SsangYong Rexton W, second facelift (Y290; 2012–early 2017)

 A revision version called the Rexton W, was released worldwide at Busan Motor Show 2012.
 And it was the first facelift model with Mahindra & Mahindra of which SsangYong is a subsidiary.
 SsangYong re-designed front grille with new headlights, rear combination lamp and retuned chassis.
 The car introduced the new 2.0-liter XDi diesel engine Euro 5 with standard DPF come from the Korando and the 3.2-liter petrol engine retuned for Euro 5 standard.
 And it is equipped with Mercedes-Benz 5G-Tronic automatic which the same gearbox with the previous model or manual gearbox.

 At the end of 2015, SsangYong introduced to the European market the 2.2-liter e-XDi diesel engine with Euro 6 compliance.
 This engine improved power and torque than the previous 2.0-liter XDi diesel engine.
 This 2.2-liter diesel also comes with the Mercedes-Benz 7G-Tronic automatic gearbox.